puma13992/medicine-list/README.md

   - __Add medication__
-  - The programme asks the user to enter the individual details: name of the medication, form of the medication, strength of the medication, dosage of the medication, what is the medicine used for, when you take it, start date, stop date and special instructions.
+  - If the user chooses to add a medication: The programme asks the user to enter the individual details: name of the medication, form of the medication, strength of the medication, dosage of the medication, what is the medicine used for, when you take it, start date, stop date and special instructions.
 Only the stop date and the special instructions can be leave empty.
   - If other fields are empty, a validation message appears and informing the user that his/her input is not valid.
   - The add medication input is then requested again.